JetBrains-Research/commit_message_generation/README.md

 Several pretrained models are available [as Weights & Biases artifacts](https://wandb.ai/saridormi/commit_message_generation/artifacts/model).
 You can simply download them or do whatever can be done with artifacts *(see [Weights & Biases docs](https://docs.wandb.ai/guides/artifacts) for more information)*.

-Also, as part of this project, data about ~1.3M commits from open GitHub repositories was collected and preprocessed *(later I'll add more information)*.
-Dataset is available [at Google Drive](https://drive.google.com/drive/folders/1MgwVpvD2QYL5F3xZGdmb40T7RHdQEe7y)  or [as Weights & Biases artifact](https://wandb.ai/saridormi/commit_message_generation/artifacts/dataset) as well.
+Also, as part of this project, data about ~1.3M commits from open GitHub repositories was collected and preprocessed, see [this repo](https://github.com/saridormi/commits_dataset) for more information.

 ## Usage
 > **OS:** Linux (should work on Windows too, but I haven't fully tested it)